Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Planning notes for what we will need to get this usable

 - TODO
-    - Larger proper load test with non-trivial dataset - blocked by AsyncIO publishing
-    - Tackle using AsyncIO for publishing
+    - threading workers so that delays don't compound

 ## MVP - Alpha

-1)
-Read from SQLAlchemy DB with timestamp column
+1)  Read from SQLAlchemy DB with timestamp column
 Inputs:
     - connection string
     - tablename
     - timestamp column

-Considerations
-- datatypes?
-Do we need to do anything or just string json and push?

-Starting a job:
+2) Starting a job:
     - start timestamp
     - end timestamp
-- replay rate - need to rethink I bit I think it is right to use it as a batch size
+    - replay rate
     - batch_size - using replay rate as the batch size for now

-2)
+2)  Publishers for:
-Publisher to console log for now?
-Target is Kafka later on
-Also need to be able to push to files too
+    - [x] Console
+    - [x] Kafka
+    - [x] File output

 ### Structure: